top of page

 THE SITUATION

-While commitment to mission was strong, leaders lacked shared priorities, clear tradeoffs, and alignment between governance and execution.
+While commitment to mission was strong, leaders lacked shared priorities, clear tradeoffs, and alignment between board governance and execution.

 THE LEADERSHIP CHALLENGE